rmartide/review-words-helper/README.md

 * Hide one of the two so you don't pick on the other one while reviewing

-* Add verbs and conjugation
+* Verbs and conjugation

-* Add categories (adjectives, prepositions, clothing, food...)
+* Categories (adjectives, prepositions, clothing, food...)

 * Gramatical rules

 * Declination of pronouns and adjectives

+* Helpful links

 In summary, a tool to learn a new language easier